 Alternatively, if a business has a new product that they want customers to try, they could offer it as a free item in a BOGO-style promotion.
 Creativity is key if you’re trying to reinvent the BOGO deal, so don’t be afraid to try something different.
 Chances are your customers will respond well if you’ve thought your promotion through.

-To find out more about promotions and the many ways they’ve been used by ecommerce businesses during the pandemic, check out our white paper on 'Promotions and the Changing Face of eCommerce'.
+To find out more about promotions and the many ways they’re used by ecommerce businesses, check out our white paper on "Promotions and the changing face of ecommerce."

 Join thousands of marketers and developers getting the latest loyalty & promotion insights from Talon.One.
 Every month, you’ll receive: